Existence and Complexity of Approximate Equilibria in Weighted Congestion Games: Introduction

 \subsection{Related Work}

-The origins of the systematic study of (atomic) congestion games can be traced back to the influential work of~\citet{Rosenthal1973a,Rosenthal1973b}.
-Although Rosenthal showed the existence of congestion games without PNE, he also proved that \emph{unweighted} congestion games always possess such equilibria.
+The origins of the systematic study of (atomic) congestion games can be traced back to the influential work of~\citet{Rosenthal1973a}, who also proved that \emph{unweighted} congestion games always possess PNE.
 His proof is based on a simple but ingenious \emph{potential function} argument, which up to this day is essentially still the only general tool for establishing existence of pure equilibria.

 In follow-up work~\citep{Goemans2005,Libman2001,Fotakis2005a}, the nonexistence of PNE was demonstrated even for special simple classes of (weighted) games, including network congestion games with quadratic cost functions and games where the player weights are either $1$ or $2$.
 On the other hand, we know that equilibria do exist for affine or exponential latencies~\citep{Fotakis2005a,Panagopoulou2007,Harks2012a}, as well as for the class of singleton\footnote{These are congestion games where the players can only occupy single resources.} games~\citep{Fotakis2009a,Harks2012}. \citet{Dunkel2008} were able to extend the nonexistence instance of~\citet{Fotakis2005a} to a gadget in order to show that deciding whether a congestion game with step cost functions has a PNE is a (strongly) NP-hard problem, via a reduction from \textsc{3-Partition}.